Success excites us!

 It is a commitment by wealthy individuals and families to give away more than half of their wealth to causes including arts and culture, criminal justice reform, education, disaster relief, global health, women’s and girls’ empowerment poverty alleviation, refugee aid, medical research, and environmental sustainability.

-All of the individuals who sign on to the pledge are billionaires who have chosen to make their pledge public as a way of encouraging other billionaires to consider philanthropy as well.
-The effort is spearheaded by Bill and Melinda Gates who are joined by Warren Buffet but there is a host of other billionaires who are pursuing their own philanthropic efforts.
+All of the individuals who sign on to the pledge are billionaires.
+They have chosen to make their pledge public as a way of encouraging other billionaires to consider philanthropy as well.
+The effort is spearheaded by Bill and Melinda Gates.
+They are joined by Warren Buffet but there are other billionaires who are pursuing their own philanthropic efforts.